🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Trade →

-Key takeaway: Peer-reviewed studies demonstrate that prediction markets consistently deliver superior forecasting performance compared to traditional polling, expert judgement, and quantitative forecasting approaches across short and medium timeframes.
-Markets correctly anticipated the outcome of the 2024 US election, the Brexit referendum, and numerous Federal Reserve policy decisions in instances where conventional polling proved unreliable.
-Nonetheless, these markets struggle with rare, high-impact occurrences (sometimes called "black swan" events).
+Key takeaway: Peer-reviewed studies demonstrate that prediction markets consistently deliver superior forecasting performance compared to traditional polling, expert consensus, and quantitative models across short and medium timeframes.
+Markets successfully anticipated the outcome of the 2024 US election, the Brexit referendum, and numerous Federal Reserve policy shifts—instances where conventional surveys proved unreliable.
+That said, markets struggle with tail-risk scenarios and rare, transformative occurrences ("black swans").

-The fundamental claim underlying prediction markets is that groups of participants with financial incentives generate more reliable forecasts than individual specialists or institutions.
-Yet does empirical evidence support this claim?
-Let us examine what scientific research reveals about prediction market accuracy.
+The fundamental proposition underpinning prediction markets is that financially motivated groups generate more reliable forecasts than isolated specialists.
+Yet does empirical evidence validate this claim?
+Here is what the scientific literature on prediction market accuracy reveals.

 The Academic Evidence